uber/prototool/docs/lint.md

 To generate the a YAML configuration for currently-failing lint rules that can be copied into your configuration file, use `--generate-ignores`.
 This will lint your files, ignoring the existing setting for `lint.ignores`, and print a new value for it.
-Note that you should make sure not to touch other settings for `lint` in your configurartion file as this flag only generates the `lint.ignores` option.
+Note that you should make sure not to touch other settings for `lint` in your configuration file as this flag only generates the `lint.ignores` option.

 ```